athena-seguace/CGX-ProfileX/README.md

 -   The Express server exposes REST APIs and connects to MongoDB database for persistent data storage..
 -   Authentication uses secure HTTP-only cookies.
 -   Client and server are deployed separately and communicate over HTTPS.
+-   CORS is handled on the backend and configured using the `.env` file inside the `server/` directory.

 ## Installation & Local Development